Michelleeby/pAIr/README.md

 The prompt allows for multiline input so paste your code snippets directly into the terminal.
 Markdown code blocks and all 😁

+Responses are formatted in markdown for easy reading.
+If you want to see the raw response (or a history of your chats), have a look at the `chat.log` file in the root of the project.

+As well as basic chat functionality, pAIr has a few extra features!

 ### Set System Message

 You can set the system message by typing `set_system` and pressing `ctrl-d`.
-Then type your message, same as a normal prompt, and press `ctrl-d` again to set it.
-The system message will be displayed on success.
+Type your message and press `ctrl-d` again to set the new system prompt.
+The new message will be displayed on success.

 ```plaintext
 > set_system